appcelerator-archive/ti.magtek/documentation/index.md

 ## Using the MagTek module with iOS5 devices

-A change in the handling of external accessories with iOS beginning with version 5 requires that the supported external protocols be defined in the 'info.plist' file for the application.
-In order for your application to access the MagTek scanner on iOS5 devices, you need to follow these steps to update your info.plist file:
+A change in the handling of external accessories with iOS beginning with version 5 requires that the supported external protocols be defined in the 'Info.plist' file for the application.
+In order for your application to access the MagTek scanner on iOS5 devices, you need to follow these steps to update your Info.plist file:

-### Step 1: Generate info.plist file
+### Step 1: Generate Info.plist file

 * Build the application once
-* Navigate to the 'build/iphone' folder and locate the 'info.plist' file
+* Navigate to the 'build/iphone' folder and locate the 'Info.plist' file
-* Copy the 'info.plist' file to the application's project root folder
+* Copy the 'Info.plist' file to the application's project root folder

-### Step 2: Edit the info.plist file
+### Step 2: Edit the Info.plist file

-* Open the copied info.plist file by double-clicking on the file in Finder
+* Open the copied Info.plist file by double-clicking on the file in Finder
 * Right-click in the list of entries and select 'Add Row'
-* Select the entry titled 'Supported external accessory protocols' -- the entry should be added to the info.plist as an 'Array' type
+* Select the entry titled 'Supported external accessory protocols' -- the entry should be added to the Info.plist as an 'Array' type
 * Expand the 'Supported external accessory protocols' entry and select the value for 'Item 0' so that it can be edited
 * Enter the unique protocol identifier for the MagTek device (e.g. 'com.yourcompany.magtek')
 * Save and close the file